Pezhvak/docker-ocserv/README.md

 ### Create a new user

-Remove the specified user to the password file (Password will be asked)
+Remove the specified user to the password file (Password of the user will be asked)
 ```BASH
 docker exec -it ocserv ash -c "ocuser create <username>"
 ```